shrinerb/shrine/README.md

 end
 ```

-Note that there should always be a random component in the location, for dirty
+Note that there should always be a random component in the location, so that
-tracking to be detected properly (you can use `Shrine#generate_uid`).
+dirty tracking is detected properly; you can use `Shrine#generate_uid`.
 Inside
 `#generate_location` you can access the extracted metadata through
 `context[:metadata]`.